SvenSommer/SocialMediaDataCollector/README.md

 # Reddit Data Collector
-Website to aggregate Data from reddit.com.
-Data collectd:
+Website to aggregate historcial Data from reddit.com.
+Only specifiy the URL of the subreddit you are interrested.

-* subscribers over time
+Data following data is collected.
+* subscriberGrowth (date: Date, subscribers: Number)
+* totalSubscribers (date: Date, subscribers: Number)
+* dailySubscribers (date: Date, subscribers: Number)
+* rank             (date: Date, rank: Number)

+Data is available for Downlaod as csv-file or JSON-file.